rmguy/Dotfiles/README.md

 * Document installation procedure for go packages.
 * Remove unwanted bundles.

-This is a fake commit, to test stacked patches
+This is a fake commit, to test stacked patches: I need the first line to do this.